Birr, County Offaly: Local government

 In local government, Birr is a municipal district within Offaly County Council.
 The district itself covers the entire west and south of Offaly.
 The district returns 6 elected representatives to Offaly County Hall in Tullamore.
 The area was administered by Birr Urban District Council until 2002, and subsequently by Birr Town Council until 2014, when the council was dissolved and administration of the town was amalgamated with Offaly County Council in accordance with the Local Government Reform Act 2014.

 Birr Court House

 Birr Court House, built c1830, is a detached five-bay two-storey castellated courthouse located on Townsend St, Birr.
 Over the years the building has served as a prison, court and county council offices.
 The courthouse has since closed down and now lies empty.

 The Courthouse was used to host Creative Arts events during Vintage Week 2023 and is hoped to be developed as part of the Creative Court project into a more permanent arts venue.

 Services and amenities

-The town is served by three primary schools (St Brendan's Boys school, Mercy Primary School and the Model Primary School) and one secondary school (St. Brendan's Community School).
+The town is served by four primary schools (St Brendan's Boys school, Mercy Primary School, the Model Primary School and Gaelscoil na Laochra) and one secondary school (St. Brendan's Community School).